Mushroom-Daemon/doks/content/docs/psych_triggers/urgency.md

 They'll probably find themselves another boyfriend or girlfriend...

-So you have to stoke that fire with the fear of loss.
-Give your prospects a reason to buy now.
-Create that scarcity, the deadline, every time.
+Stoke the fire with the fear of loss.
+Give your prospects a reason to buy *now*.
+Do it every time.
 The possibilities for doing so are limited only by your imagination.

 Here are a few examples to get you started.

 ## Swipes

+more scarcity stuff:

+"I screwed up, the price is supposed yto be 69 bucks, not 49, but if you respodnd before Friday, you can have it for 49."

+If you take something people want, and suddenly lower the price, they will buy it.

+This is specific scarcity...

+I have something for sale.
+It normally costs $750K.
+I'll sell it now for $150K.
+(Value/Greed) Why?
+(Tell them why.)
+Because someone left a huge deposit and bailed.
+It's the missing person sale.
+You cover the rest and we're all good here.
+(Scarcity---once only.
+Greed.)